jamesbrysmart/DiceLife/README.md

 ### Deploying!

-I have created several npm scripts that will be useful for deploying your app to heroku easily.

 `npm run h:deploy` will push your local master branch to your heroku app

 `npm run h:migrate` will run your knex migrations on your deployed heroku app